shivu1405/Exp-6/README.md

-# Exp - 5 STUDENT ENROLLMENT SYSTEM
+# Exp - online exam
 # AIM:
 To study the problem statement, SRS document and draw all the UML diagrams of a Student Entrollment System.
 # SRS (Procedure):